AxonC/magnus-api/docs/ppm.md

 In terms of work not complete, the group would like to have integrated this system with the ability to capture attendance for academic sessions within the university.
 This was defined as one of our stretch goals at the start of the project but due to limited time and technical limitations, this was not attainable in the given timeframe.

 In the future, the system could also be integrated with the local police facial recognition database in order to identify unknown people automatically, not only would this allow security personnel to understand who is on campus without having to manually intervene (providing the person exists in the Police database), but it would also allow for security personnel to immediately identify criminals or unwanted people that are on campus.

 \newpage

+## BCS Code of Conduct

+In order to make our project as efficient as possible, the group decided that it will essential to use the British Computer Society’s (BCS) code of conduct, so it can guide us with professional standards and be aware of our responsibilities to each other and the public.

+All of our decisions were made with the BCS code of conduct in mind.
+In order to keep our work professional, with competence and integrity, we made sure to thoroughly research and be up to date with the latest technology and techniques for our respective parts in this project.
+As it states in the BCS code of conduct “develop your professional knowledge, skills and competence on a continuing basis, maintaining awareness of technological developments, procedures, and standards that are relevant to your field.” [@bcs].

+Because of the nature of this project, working in a group, we ensured that everyone in the group had the same rights and authority toward the project.
+Everyone’s thoughts and opinions were taken into account , no matter the content, everyone had a voice and no one could contradict that, not only it is immoral it is enforced  by the (BCS) code of conduct “respect and value alternative viewpoints and, seek, accept and offer honest criticisms of work.” [@bcs].

+With that said this brings us to another matter, any form of discrimination was prohibited, not only it’s immoral, it is also illegal.
+The Equality Act 2010 and the BCS code of conduct state that any kind of discrimination is not allowed “conduct your professional activities without discrimination on the grounds of sex, sexual orientation, marital status, nationality, colour, race, ethnic origin, religion, age or disability, or of any other condition or requirement” [@bcs].

+It is important to say that we worked on this project for the public interest.
+We wanted to provide security and efficiency.
+With this product we want to saver time for the public and make there lives easier.
+Of course, the privacy of the public is our priority, we implemented restricted access to our product, so only personal that have a username and password can access the private data.
+With the BCS code of conduct stating, “You shall have due regard for public health, privacy, security and wellbeing of others and the environment.” [@bcs].

+\newpage